khalid-salad/programming-presentation/slides.md

 </div>

-* <!-- .element class="fragment" --> The easiest way to be consistent is to use a formater
+* <!-- .element class="fragment" --> The easiest way to be consistent is to use a formatter
   * <!-- .element class="fragment" --> A formatter automatically formats your code
     * Black, yapf, autopep, etc. for Python
     * clang-format for C/C++